byrontoothman/TideHarmonics/README.md

 - License: GPL-3
 - Retrieved from: https://cran.r-project.org/web/packages/TideHarmonics/

-This version is hosted here for reproducibility in scientific workflows, including the `ncnerrTides` package.
+This version is hosted here for reproducibility in scientific workflows, including the `SWMPtides` package.

 No modifications have been made to the original source.